HollyM021980/DnDCharacterSheet/README.md

     - The user will be able to edit sheet attributes inline w/o navigation to other pages/forms
   - New Character (edit page or welcome page)
     - Checks that don't allow changes unless the required info is filled in first.
 Below is the order in which changes will be allowed:
-      - Ability score roll comes first
-      - Enables choice of Race
+      - First choose Race
       - Enables choice of Class
+      - Enables ability
       - Enables choice of Alignment
+      - Enables choice of Weapons
       - Fills in with starter package info and enables all fields
   - Edit Character
     - Due to inline editing functionality, a temporary copy will be created to allow revert prior to final save
     - Will contain a final save navigation element
       - Final save will overwrite the existing data and delete the temporary copy
   - Dice rolls
-    - The system will have the ability to do dice rolls as appropriate
+    - The system will have the ability to do dice rolls on the character sheet page by specifying the following:
-      - Ability
-      - Within elements of the edit page
+      - dice roll (ie: 1d20)
+      - modifier (ie + 2)
   - Explicit exclusions
     - Spells and scoring for spells/abilities
-    - Reduced characters
+    - Reduced data set for character classes, races and weapons and capabilities

 ## Task list
 - [X] Create user stories